rhysd/git-messenger.vim/README.md

 up. `"current"` includes diff hunks of only current file in the commit. `"all"` includes all diff hunks in the commit.

-Please note that typing `d` and `D` in popup window reveals diff hunks even if this value is set to `"none"`.
+Please note that typing `d` and `D` in popup window toggle showing diff hunks even if this value is set to `"none"`.

 #### `g:git_messenger_git_command` (Default: `"git"`)